Spontaneous symmetry breaking and Nambu-Goldstone modes in dissipative systems: Introduction

 In this paper, we show that the SSB in dissipative systems can be discussed by $\Qa$ instead of $\Qr$.
 To this end, we will consider a model with $O(N)$ scalar fields $\hphir^a(t,\bm{x})$.
-When $O(N)$ symmetry is spontaneous broken into $O(N-1)$, nonvanishing order parameters $\langle[i\Qa,\hphir^a(t,\bm{x})]\rangle$ appear.
-In this case, the NG modes corresponding to type-A NG modes become diffusive modes.
+When $O(N)$ symmetry is spontaneous broken into $O(N-1)$, nonvanishing order parameters $\langle[\ri \Qa,\hphir^a(t,\bm{x})]\rangle$ appear.
+In this case, the NG modes corresponding to the type-A NG modes become diffusive modes.
 The existence of diffusive modes is the characteristic feature in the dissipative systems because the NG modes associated with spontaneous breaking of an internal symmetry in the Hamiltonian systems are propagating modes.
 We also consider a $SU(2)\times U(1)$ scalar model with a chemical potential.
-We find that a type-B NG appears in the dissipative system.
+We find that a type-B NG mode appears in the dissipative system.
 The mode has the quadratic dispersion as in the Hamiltonian system, but the damping rate has different order in momentum.
 In both examples, the absence of the conservation of $\Qr$ is essential to determine the patterns of dispersion relations.
-We nonperturbatively establish these results using the Ward-Takahashi identity for $\Qa$ and $\Qr$.
+Furthermore, as a system with a nonequilibrium stationary state, we consider a model that exhibits synchronization and corresponds to a SU(2) $\times$ U(1) version of the complex Gintzburg-Landau equation~\cite{RevModPhys.65.851}.
+Then, we show that there exists type-A and -B NG modes even in the nonequilibrium stationary state.
+Finally, we nonperturbatively establish these results by using a Ward-Takahashi identity for $\Qa$ and $\Qr$, which cover not only thermal equilibrium states but also nonequilibrium steady states.